 Discover (in this book) why connecting to others is not always as easy as it looks.
 Polish your communication and connecting skills by finding out:

 - How come connecting with others is a skill and not a natural talent

 - Why knowing how to connect with others increases your influence on them

 - The five connecting practices that will help you improve your relationships, inspire people and deal with difficult individuals

 If you’d like to know how to give a powerful speech or presentation this book is for you.

 Learn the seven steps and how to present and deliver your ideas, so that your audience feels compelled to listen:

-- How to gain confidence to speak in front of others
+- How to gain the confidence to speak in front of others

 - The keys to a successful preparation